Progressive supranuclear palsy (PSP) is a rare neurological condition that can cause problems with balance, movement, vision, speech and swallowing.

 Treatment currently focuses on relieving the symptoms while trying to make sure someone with PSP has the best possible quality of life.

 As someone with PSP can be affected in many different ways, treatment and care is provided by a team of health and social care professionals working together.

-Treatment will be tailored to meet the needs of each individual:
+Treatment will be tailored to meet the needs of each individual and may include:

 - medication to improve balance, stiffness and other symptoms

 - physiotherapy to help with movement and balance difficulties

 - speech and language therapy to help with speech or swallowing problems